Dr. Tony Thornton, Director of Choral Studies

 At UMass, he oversees an extensive choral program, conducts the Chamber Choir, teaches undergraduate and graduate conducting, guides the graduate program in choral conducting, and serves as director of the choral area for the UMass Summer Conducting Institute.
 He has taught as a Summer Session and Saturday Seminar faculty member at Westminster Choir College of Rider University.

-Dr. Thornton is currently President of the Massachusetts chapter of the American Choral Directors Association, and he holds active memberships in ACDA, Chorus America, the National Collegiate Choral Organization, and IFCM.
+Dr. Thornton is currently President-elect of the Massachusetts chapter of the American Choral Directors Association, and he holds active memberships in ACDA, Chorus America, the National Collegiate Choral Organization, and IFCM.
 He is a national member of Phi Mu Alpha.

 Dr. Stephen Paparo, Music Education/Choral Specialist